What is Braille Institute?

 It is easy to start your journey with Braille Institute.

-To schedule a Low Vision Consultation or to talk with someone about programs that may help you, we invite you to call the center closest to you as ask to talk with a Low Vision Consultant or Registrar.
+Bring in a completed Physician Referral Form from an ophthalmologist, optometrist or health care provider and we will schedule a Low Vision Consultation.
+You’ll also meet with a student advisor who can speak about programs and classes that may help you.
+We invite you to call the center closest to you as ask to talk with a Low Vision Consultant or Registrar.

 When are classes offered at Braille Institute Centers?